The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Results

-The third crossover line is obtained from the loss of the Drude peak centered at $\omega=0$ in the frequency-dependent conductivity $\sigma(\omega)$ \cite{orenstein_frequency-_1990,homes_optical_1993,timusk_pseudogap_1999}.
-In Fig.~\ref{fig:differentlines}c) the dip in $\sigma(\omega)$ near $\omega=0$ marks our estimate of this crossover line.
+The third crossover line is obtained from the loss of the Drude peak centered at $\omega=0$ in the frequency-dependent conductivity $\sigma_1(\omega)$~\cite{orenstein_frequency-_1990,homes_optical_1993,timusk_pseudogap_1999}.
+In Fig.~\ref{fig:differentlines}c) the dip in $\sigma_1(\omega)$ near $\omega=0$ marks our estimate of this crossover line.
 The dip is found between $U=8.45$ and $U=8.60$.
 We label this line $U_{\sigma(\omega)}$

 The last crossover line is obtained from the Fourier transform of the optical conductivity $\sigma_1(t)$.
-In Fig~\ref{fig:differentlines}d) the negative values of $\sigma(t)$ mark our estimate of this crossover line.
+In Fig~\ref{fig:differentlines}d), the appearance of negative values of $\sigma_1(t)$ marks our estimate of this crossover line.
 These negative values occur between $U=8.40$ and $U=8.45$.
 We label this line $U_{\sigma(t)}$.
 This is our definition of the electronic Frenkel line.

-These four crossover lines are plotted in Fig~\ref{fig:phasediag}.
+These four crossover lines are plotted in Fig~\ref{fig:phasediag} on the basic phase diagram previously published in Ref.~\citenum{downey_mott_2023}.
 This is the $T-U$ phase diagram for the half-filled triangular lattice Hubbard model.
-The four crossover lines $U_{\sigma(t)}$, $U_{\sigma(\omega)}$, $U_W$ and $U_{inc}$ in the supercritical region separate the pseudogap and metallic regimes.
-They are represented by the dotted and dashed lines.
-The critical point very near $T_c=0.112$, $U_c = 8.258$ is labelled by the red star.
+The four crossover lines $U_{\sigma(t)}$, $U_{\sigma(\omega)}$, $U_D$, and $U_{inc}$ in the supercritical region separate the pseudogap and metallic regimes.
+They are illustrated with the dotted and dashed lines.
+The critical point~(Appendix~\ref{sec:critical}) very near $T_c=0.112$, $U_c = 8.258$ is labelled by the red star.

-At temperatures below the critical point, the black solid line represents a first order phase transition: A discontinuity is found in the double occupancy, the density of states, $\sigma(\omega)$ and $\sigma(t)$ at the same values of $U$.
-The hatched region between $U_{c1}$ and $U_{c2}$ is a region of phase coexistence.
-The dashed line $U_{gap}$, taken from Ref.~\cite{downey_mott_2023}, represents the crossover between the pseudogap and Mott insulator.
+At temperatures below the critical point, the black solid line represents a first-order phase transition: A discontinuity is found in the double occupancy, the density of states, $\sigma_1(\omega)$ and $\sigma_1(t)$ at the same values of $U$.
+The hatched region between $U_{c1}$ and $U_{c2}$ is a region of phase coexistence, while the dashed line $U_{gap}$~\cite{downey_mott_2023} represents the crossover between the pseudogap and Mott insulator.
 All crossover lines between the pseudogap and correlated Fermi liquid emerge from the critical point.

-As the temperature increases, the extremum in $\dd D/\dd U$ that defines the Widom line becomes less pronounced and is eventually obscured by numerical noise.
-If we pose that the Widom line disappears when the relative difference between $\dd D/\dd U$ at the extremum and at $U = U_{W} \pm 0.1$ becomes less than $0.5\%$, the Widom line disappears at $T \geq 0.29$.\\
+As the temperature increases, the extremum in $\dd D/\dd U$ that defines $U_D$ becomes less pronounced and is eventually obscured by numerical noise.
+If we assume that the $U_D$ line disappears when the relative difference between $\dd D/\dd U$ at the extremum and at $U = U_{D} \pm 0.1$ becomes less than $0.5\%$, the $U_D$ line disappears at $T \geq 0.29$.\\